 New, important information was added on 27 October 2016. For the update, go to the very end of the post … 

 According to reporter Janice Johnston of the CBC, Mark Lindsay — in an agreed statement of facts — admitted he killed his girlfriend on [Monday] 15 August 2011.
 He said they were doing drugs in a parked car when he rammed a pencil in her eye.
 He also put a shoelace around her neck and tightened it.
 Lindsay wasn’t done.
 He then ran over Turner’s body.
 Twice.

 Lindsay eventually made his way to a deserted area about 10 kilometers east of Innisfail, Alberta, where Turner’s body was dumped in a thicket. [note photos above].
 It was not a “forested” area, as some reports have suggested.

 On Thursday, 18 February 2016, the trial heard testimony from the parents of Mark Lindsay — former Edmonton Police Service Chief John Lindsay and his wife, Louise.
-The Lindsays adopted Mark when he 2-years old and that his birth mother drank and smoked when she was pregnant.
+The Lindsays adopted Mark when he was 2-years old and that when his birth mother was pregnant, she drank and smoked.

 The lad was diagnosed as having attention deficit hyperactivity disorder — and fetal alcohol spectrum disorder.

 Raising a teenage Mark Damien appears to have been numerous trips to hell and back for John and Louise Lindsay, and things have only gotten worse since he started piling on to his criminal record — the latest being a cold-blooded murder.